 This is the beginning of a multi-year process to modernize the mail processing network.
-The Postal Service will continually monitor the impact of any changes that are implemented and will make adjustments to our plans as necessary.
+The Postal Service will continually monitor the impact of any implemented changes and will adjust accordingly.

-The MPFR will determine a recommendation to consolidate, reconfigure or continue statusquo operations at the facility to best support increased delivery performance and the Postal Service's financial sustainability over the long term.
+The MPFR will determine a recommendation to consolidate, reconfigure or continue status-quo operations at the facility to best support increased delivery performance and the Postal Service's financial sustainability over the long term.

-2. Why is the Postal Service making changes to its mail processing network?
+2. is the Postal Service making changes to its mail processing network?